untangle/mfw_docs/beta.rst

 ~~~~~~~~

 In the long term, we hope to support more platforms.
 If you have feedback about desired platforms, we would love to hear it.
-In the meantime we have selected two widely available highly performant (yet affordable) routers:
+In the meantime we have selected three widely available highly performant (yet affordable) routers:

 - `Linksys WRT-1900ACS <https://www.linksys.com/us/p/P-WRT1900ACS/>`_
 - `Linksys WRT-3200ACM <https://www.linksys.com/us/p/P-WRT3200ACM/>`_